Updated on: December 6, 2024

 - Command-line tool.

 If you’re looking for a password manager to integrate into your development process, 1Password is a great option.
 On top of the features outlined above, subscribers to 1Password’s business plans get an additional set of developer tools, which can be used to integrate 1Password with a variety of infrastructure tools, so you can deploy secrets securely and efficiently.
-You can get access to these tools on the cheap thanks to the Small Teams plan.
+Thanks to the Teams Starter Pack plan, you can access these tools on the cheap, too.

 Development tools aside, 1Password does the basics exceptionally well.
-The password generator is customizable, and there are several options for authentication including biometrics, several options for 2FA (including Yubikeys), and system authentication for Linux users.
+The password generator is customizable, and there are several options for authentication, including biometrics, 2FA (including Yubikeys), and system authentication for Linux users.
 It also supports passkeys and complex form-filling.
 I never had any issues with auto-fill, even on forms with over a dozen items.
 Other notable features include Travel Mode (which allows you to hide certain vaults while crossing borders) and an email masking tool (available as a paid add-on).

 Watchtower, 1Password’s auditing tool, does a great job of alerting you to weak, reused, and compromised passwords.
 You’ll see your overall password health score and be alerted to IDs and credit cards that are expiring soon.
 Though Watchtower does monitor for breaches, it’s not quite as good as Dashlane at identifying credentials leaked on the dark web.
 Still, developers will appreciate how well it works in a team environment.